-Further, the restrictions contained in our loan agreements could limit our ability to plan for or react to market conditions, meet capital needs or make acquisitions or otherwise restrict our activities or business plans.
-Our ability to comply with the covenants of our loan agreements may be affected by events beyond our control, and any material deviations from our forecasts could require us to seek waivers or amendments of covenants or alternative sources of financing or to reduce expenditures.
+Further, the restrictions that may be contained in our agreements for credit facilities that we enter into from time to time may limit our ability to plan for or react to market conditions, meet capital needs or make acquisitions or otherwise restrict our activities or business plans.
+Our ability to comply with the covenants of our agreements for credit facilities that we enter into from time to time may be affected by events beyond our control, and any material deviations from our forecasts could require us to seek waivers or amendments of covenants or alternative sources of financing or to reduce expenditures.
 We cannot assure you that such waivers, amendments or alternative financing could be obtained, or if obtained, would be on terms acceptable to us.

-To service our indebtedness and other potential liquidity requirements, we will require a significant amount of cash.
+To fund our capital expenditures and service our indebtedness and other potential liquidity requirements, we will require a significant amount of cash.
 Our ability to generate cash depends on many factors beyond our control and we may need to access the credit market to meet our liquidity requirements.

-Our ability to make payments on our loans and to fund planned capital expenditures will depend on our ability to generate cash in the future.
+Our ability to fund planned capital expenditures and to make payments on our loans will depend on our ability to generate cash in the future.
 This, to a large extent, is subject to general economic, financial, competitive, legislative, regulatory and other factors that are beyond our control.
 Furthermore, given that the uncertainty over global economic conditions remains, there can be no assurance that our business activity will be maintained at our expected level to generate the anticipated cash flows from operations or that our credit facilities would be available or sufficient.
 If global economic uncertainties continue, we may experience a decrease in demand for our services, resulting in our cash flows from operations being lower than anticipated.
 This may in turn result in our need to obtain additional financing.

-If we cannot service our loan agreements, we may have to take actions such as seeking additional equity or reducing or delaying capital expenditures, strategic acquisitions and investments.
+If we cannot fund our capital expenditure and service our credit facilities, we may have to take actions such as seeking additional equity or reducing or delaying capital expenditures, strategic acquisitions and investments.
 We cannot assure you that any such actions, if necessary, could be effected on commercially reasonable terms or at all.